cursorless-dev/cursorless/docs/user/README.md

 The `"just"` modifier strips the target of any semantic information, treating it as just a raw range, with the following effects:

 - The new target has no leading or trailing delimiters.
 For example:

-  - `"chuck just air"` will delete just the air token, leaving spaces undisturbed, unlike the default behaviour of `"chuck air"` that deletes the air token along with any leading or trailing spaces.
+  - `"chuck just air"` will delete just the air token, leaving adjacent spaces undisturbed, unlike the default behaviour of `"chuck air"` that deletes the air token _and_ cleans up adjacent whitespace as appropriate.
+Ie for

+    ```
+    bbb aaa ccc
+    ```

+    `"chuck just air"` would result in `bbb  ccc` (note the double space in the middle), whereas `"chuck air"` would result in `bbb ccc`.

   - `"chuck just line"` will delete only the content of the current line, without removing the line ending, resulting in a blank line, unlike the default behaviour of `"chuck line"` that removes the line entirely, leaving no blank line.

 - A raw range does not have its own insertion delimitiers.
   - For example, `"paste after just air"` will paste directly after the air token, without inserting a space, as opposed to the way `"paste after air"` would insert a space before the pasted content.
   - If you use `"just"` on the destination of a `"bring"` command, it will inherit its insertion delimiters from the source of the `"bring"` action.
 For example, in the command `"bring arg air and bat after just paren"`, the `"air"` and `"bat"` arguments will be joined by commas.
 In contrast, `"bring arg air and bat after token paren"` would join the arguments with spaces.